dcl-docs/project-example/README.md

 ### Running Make

 To run Make, navigate to your project directory from the command line.
 Then, type `make` and hit enter.
+Note that this won't work for your specific project until you create your own makefile by following the instructions below.

 ### Creating a makefile